 If you get their permission first, you might even snap a few photos of your guests enjoying themselves.
 Ask them more about their stay, and share their story with the world.

-While you will be using Instagram to promote your property the majority of the time, remember that people are booking your rooms in order to explore the region around you.
+While you will be using Instagram to promote your property the majority of the time, remember that people are booking your rooms in order to explore the surrounding region.

 Post about a great dish that you can find at a local restaurant that’s within walking distance of your bed and breakfast.
 Share a shot of the sunset from a gorgeous lookout point.
 Let people know why your area (and your hotel) are the place to be.